- Energy sector down after hitting highest since Jan 2020

 - Big banks set to start reporting results from Wednesday

-NEW YORK, Oct 11 (Reuters) – U.S. stocks ended a choppy session lower on Monday as investors grew nervous ahead of third-quarter earnings reporting season.
+NEW YORK, Oct 11 (Reuters) – U.S. stocks ended a choppy session lower on Monday as investors grew more nervous ahead of the third-quarter earnings reporting season.

 Supply chain problems and higher costs for energy and other things have fueled concern about earnings, set to kick off with JPMorgan Chase & Co (JPM.N) results on Wednesday.

-Indexes reversed early gains after midday and added to losses just before the close.
-JPMorgan shares were down 2.1% and among the biggest drags on the S&P 500 along with Amazon.com (AMZN.O), which fell 1.3%.
-The S&P financial index (.SPSY)was down 1%, while communication services (.SPLRCL) dropped 1.5%.
+Indexes reversed early gains, and JPMorgan shares were down and among the biggest drags on the S&P 500, while the S&P financial index (.SPSY) was also lower.

-The energy sector (.SPNY)also ended lower after hitting its highest since January 2020 earlier in the day.
+Energy (.SPNY) was also lower after hitting its highest since January 2020.
 Higher oil prices have fed into concerns about rising costs for businesses and consumers.

-Trading may have been slower due to the U.S. federal holiday Monday, with U.S. bond markets shut for the day.
+Some trading may have been affected by the U.S. Columbus Day holiday, with U.S. bond markets shut on Monday.

 Additional reporting by Shreyashi Sanyal and Devik Jain in Bengaluru; Editing by Arun Koyyur, Aditya Soni and David Gregorio